byteparity/liferay-store-locator/README.md

 # Liferay Store Locator

+A simple store locator to showcase the stores stored in back end into a google map location view.
+A distance based filter helps user to find the store within given distance.
+It requires geo location fields to be entered via backend.

-To get list of all the stores of particular category this component is useful.
-For ex, suppose photo studio association needs to show list of all the studios around the world, which comes under their association, they can add/edit stores by admin view of the portal and end-user can see list of the studios and also they can filter nearer studios based on their current location.
+A common usecase: Photo studio association or company needs to show list of all the studios around the world, which comes under their association, they can add/edit stores by admin view of the portal and end-user can see list of the studios and also they can filter nearer studios based on their current location.

 ## Store locator component has below capabilities.
 *	Add/edit stores